(airdate: December 1, 1967)

 What actually starts the fight between the Capellans?
 We go from a ship-board scene to the fight already in progress.
 And why don't they bother showing us Akaar's death, given he's the leader and his death means a large shift in power for the Capellans?

-What's the point of luring the Enterprise away from Capella IV, other than for the plot reason of preventing Kirk from simply calling for help when his group is trapped in the hills?
+What's the point of luring the Enterprise away from Capella IV?
+(Other than for the plot reason of preventing Kirk from simply calling for help when his group is trapped in the hills, of course.)
 What do the Klingons gain from this?
 It's not like they take advantage of this by sending Kras a bunch of reinforcements, and it's not like Kras's presence on Capella IV is a secret - he reveals himself almost as soon as the landing party materializes on the planet.
 Nor are the Klingons leading the Enterprise into an ambush.
 So what's the point?
 Were the Klingons just bored waiting for Kras to finish up and decided to prank the Enterprise?

 Technobabble: A magnasite-nitron tablet can produce a bright, long-lasting flame when struck.
 Topaline is a mineral vital for life support systems on planetoid colonies.